-■ 3.
-The authority citation for part 203 is amended to read as follows:
+3. The authority citation for part 203 is amended to read as follows:

-Authority: 12 U.S.C.
+12 U.S.C.
 1709, 1710, 1715b, 1715z-16, 1715u, and 1717z-21; 15 U.S.C.
 1639c; 42 U.S.C.
 3535(d).

+§ 203.19 Qualified Mortgage.

-- (a) Definitions.
-As used in this section: - (1) Average prime offer rate means an annual percentage rate that is derived from average interest rates, points, and other loan pricing terms currently offered to mortgagors by a representative sample of mortgagees for mortgage transactions that have low-risk pricing characteristics as published by the Consumer Financial Protection Bureau (CFPB) from time to time in accordance with the CFPB's regulations at 12 CFR 1026.35, pertaining to prohibited acts or practices in connection with higher-priced mortgage loans. - (2) Annual percentage rate is the measure of the cost of credit, expressed as a yearly rate, that relates the amount and timing of value received by the mortgagor to the amount and timing of payments made and is the rate required to be disclosed by the mortgagee under 12 CFR 1026.18, pertaining to disclosure of finance charges for mortgages. - (b) Qualified Mortgage-(1) Limit.
-For a single family mortgage to be insured under the National Housing Act (12 U.S.C.
-1701 et seq.), except for Home Equity Conversion Mortgages under section 255 of the National Housing Act (12 U.S.C.
+(a) Definitions.
+As used in this section:

+(1) Average prime offer rate means an annual percentage rate that is derived from average interest rates, points other loan pricing terms currently offered to mortgagors by a representative sample of mortgagees for mortgage transactions that have low-risk pricing characteristics as published by the Consumer Financial Protection Bureau (CFPB) from time to time in accordance with the CFPB's regulations at 12 CFR 1026.35, pertaining to prohibitec practices in connection with higher-priced mortgage loans.

+(2) Annual percentage rate is the measure of the cost of credit, expressed as a yearly rate, that relates the amout timing of value received by the mortgagor to the amount and timing of payments made and is the rate required to disclosed by the mortgagee under 12 CFR 1026.18, pertaining to disclosure of finance charges for mortgages.

+(b) Qualified Mortgage-(1) Limit.
+For a single family mortgage to be insured under the National Housing Act (12 1701 et seq.), except for Home Equity Conversion Mortgages under section 255 of the National Housing Act (12 1715z-20) and mortgages under section 2 of Title I of the National Housing Act (12 U.S.C.
+1703), the total points fees payable in connection with a loan used to secure a dwelling shall not exceed the CFPB's limit on points and for qualified mortgage regulations at 12 CFR 1026.43(e)(3), or successor regulation.

+(2) Rebuttable presumption qualified mortgage. (i) A single family mortgage insured under the National Housing U.S.C.
+1701 et seq.), except for Home Equity Conversion Mortgagesunder section 255 of the National Housing , U.S.C.
 1715z-20) and mortgages under section 2 of Title I of the National Housing Act (12 U.S.C.
-1703), the total points and fees payable in connection with a loan used to secure a dwelling shall not exceed the CFPB's limit on points and fees for qualified mortgage regulations at 12 CFR 1026.43(e)(3), or successor regulation. - (2) Rebuttable presumption qualified mortgage. (i) A single family mortgage insured under the National Housing Act (12 U.S.C.
-1701 et seq.), except for Home Equity Conversion Mortgages under section 255 of the National Housing Act (12 U.S.C.
-1715z-20) and mortgages under section 2 of Title I of the National Housing Act (12 U.S.C.
-1703), that has an annual percentage rate that exceeds the average prime offer rate for a comparable mortgage, as of the date the interest rate is set, by more than the combined annual mortgage insurance premium and 1.15 percentage points for a first-lien mortgage is a rebuttable presumption qualified mortgage that is presumed to comply with the ability to repay requirements in 15 U.S.C.
+1703), that ha annual percentage rate that exceeds the average prime offer rate for a comparable mortgage, as of the date the interest rate is set, by more than the combined annual mortgage insurance premium and 1.15 percentage points first-lien mortgage is a rebuttable presumption qualified mortgage that is presumed to comply with the ability to r requirements in 15 U.S.C.
 1639c(a).